IELTS Essay Topics with sample answer.

 Write at least 250 words.

-In this era of globalisation, the world is considered to be a global village as trade, tourism, politics, films, music, literature and arts are not restricted within a country’s border.
-This international business opportunity and cultural exchange surely bring many positive aspects while the negative impacts cannot be ignored as well.
-This essay delves with these two views and expresses my personal opinion on that.
+In this era of globalisation, the world is considered a global village as trade, tourism, politics, films, music, literature and arts are not restricted within a country’s border.
+Some believe such international business opportunities and cultural exchange offer many positive results while others point out its detrimental effect on national identity and tradition.
+This essay delves into both views and expresses an opinion that it is a highly beneficial trend.

-Considering both of these views, I would surmise that protecting our own culture or tradition would depend on us and it would not be harmed from our business relation and cultural contact with other nations.
-National identities are represented by its citizens and heritage and that is why when citizens of a country would be benefitted from the international business and cross-cultural contacts, they would also be able to highlight their own cultural aspect to the world.
+Considering both of these views, I would surmise that protecting our own culture or tradition would depend on us and it would not be harmed by our business relations and cultural contact with other nations.
+National identities are represented by its citizens and heritage and that is why when citizens of a country would be benefitted from international business and cross-cultural contacts, they would also be able to highlight their own cultural aspect to the world.